Evolutionary instability of selfish learning in repeated games: Methods

 The parameter $\sigma >0$ reflects a player's tolerance with respect to inequality.
 In the limit $\sigma\rightarrow 0$ a player always aims to enhance fairness, whereas in the opposite limit $\sigma\rightarrow\infty$, the player always aims to improve efficiency.
 In general, neither efficiency nor fairness alone are sufficient for establishing good outcomes against selfish learners (\fig{alternative_rules}).
 Finding a proper balance between these two objectives depends on the nature of the interaction, and as a result the optimal value of $\sigma$ can vary from game to game.

 We choose $\sigma$ by taking the average payoff for \FMTL{} versus a selfish learner over a small number of runs ($10^{3}$), for each $\sigma\in\left\{0.01,0.02,\dots ,1.00\right\}$.
-We then select $\sigma$ based on which maximizes the average payoff of the \FMTL{} individual, except for when this value is comparable for all such $\sigma$, in which case we choose the value that minimizes the runtime.
-For the donation game (\fig{donationGame}c,d, \fig{alternative_rules}c, \fig{escapeAndST}a,b, \fig{replicatorDynamics}, \sfig{average_trajectories}, \sfig{final_strategies}, and \vid{trajectory}), we use $\sigma =0.1$; for the prisoner's dilemma with $\left(S+T\right) /2>R$ (\fig{escapeAndST}c,d and \fig{other_pds}b), we use $\sigma =1$; for the prisoner's dilemma with $\left(S+T\right) /2<P$ (\fig{other_pds}a), we use $\sigma =1$; for the stag hunt game with $\left(S+T\right) /2>P$ (\sfig{others}a,b,c and \sfig{supergame_others}a), we use $\sigma =0.01$; for the stag hunt game with $\left(S+T\right) /2<P$ (\sfig{others}d,e,f and \sfig{supergame_others}b), we use $\sigma =1$; for the snowdrift game with $\left(S+T\right) /2<R$ (\sfig{others}g,h,i and \sfig{supergame_others}c), we use $\sigma =0.1$; for the snowdrift game with $\left(S+T\right) /2>R$ (\sfig{others_neutral}a,b,c and \sfig{supergame_others_neutral}a), we use $\sigma =1$; and for the battle of the sexes game (\sfig{others_neutral}d,e,f and \sfig{supergame_others_neutral}b), we use $\sigma =0.1$.
+We then select $\sigma$ based on which value maximizes the average payoff of the \FMTL{} individual, except for when this value is comparable for all such $\sigma$, in which case we choose the value that minimizes the runtime.
+For the donation game (\fig{donationGame}c,d, \fig{alternative_rules}c, \fig{escapeAndST}a,b, \fig{replicatorDynamics}, \sfig{average_trajectories}, \sfig{final_strategies}, \sfig{FMTL_asymmetric}, and \vid{trajectory}), we use $\sigma =0.1$; for the prisoner's dilemma with $\left(S+T\right) /2>R$ (\fig{escapeAndST}c,d and \fig{other_pds}b) and with $\left(S+T\right) /2<P$ (\fig{other_pds}a), we use $\sigma =1$; for the stag hunt game with $\left(S+T\right) /2>P$ (\sfig{others}a,b,c and \sfig{supergame_others}a), we use $\sigma =0.01$; for the stag hunt game with $\left(S+T\right) /2<P$ (\sfig{others}d,e,f and \sfig{supergame_others}b), we use $\sigma =1$; for the snowdrift game with $\left(S+T\right) /2<R$ (\sfig{others}g,h,i and \sfig{supergame_others}c), we use $\sigma =0.1$; for the snowdrift game with $\left(S+T\right) /2>R$ (\sfig{others_neutral}a,b,c and \sfig{supergame_others_neutral}a), we use $\sigma =1$; and for the hero game (\sfig{others_neutral}d,e,f and \sfig{supergame_others_neutral}b), we use $\sigma =0.1$.
+The use of different values of $\sigma$ in different games is a result of treating $\sigma$ as a hyperparameter \citep{bergstra:JMLR:2012} that can be fine-tuned according to the nature of a given repeated game.
+However, we note that we get qualitatively similar (even if not completely optimized) results when we use a single value of $\sigma$ across all our main examples (e.g. $\sigma =0.25$).

 Instead of a bell curve, $\omega$ could be a bump function such as